 Is Your UV Curing System Ready for Summer?

 With summer fast approaching, it’s time to give your UV curing system a spring cleaning to help reduce pesky heat issues before they arise.
 Just like you might do a spring cleaning at home to prepare for the warmer weather, it’s a good idea to give your UV curing system a similar tune-up.
+Here are 8 Tips to get your UV System ready for the hotter months!

-1. Make sure you have changed the filters on your air handlers to get the most air that the air handling systems can provide for maximum cooling.
+1. Change Filters: Make sure you have changed the filters on your air handlers to get the most air that the air handling systems can provide for maximum cooling.
 This is extremely important because while lower air pressure or exhaust air may work fine when the air is cooler, they may start causing things to get really hot in the dog days of summer.

-2. After changing the filters, take an air pressure reading on the UV systems.
+2. Air Pressure Reading: After changing the filters, take an air pressure reading on the UV systems.
 If your system is still lower than when it was new, you may need to take additional steps like checking for duct leaks or cleaning ducts and blowers to try and get the air pressure back up to “like new” standards.

-3. Pay close attention to lamps and bulbs.
-By now, you already know that keeping bulbs and reflectors clean is essential for UV output, but it’s also important for heat.
+3. Pay Close Attention to Lamps and Bulbs: By now, you already know that keeping bulbs and reflectors clean is essential for UV output, but it’s also important for heat.
 Dirty bulbs run hotter.
 Dirty reflectors cause the irradiator to run a little hotter because the light energy is not reflected properly out of the unit.
 Clean optics not only keep our process running correctly, but it also helps them to run a little cooler, and in the summer, every little bit helps.

 Remember, when cleaning bulbs and reflectors, use clean, lint-free rags and an approved cleaner for your UV system.
 Most maintenance teams use ammonia-free glass cleaner.

-4. While the units are out for cleaning, now is the perfect time to remove the housing (specifically on microwave units) and blow out some of the dust and debris that may have collected over time.
+4. Remove Dust and Debris: While the units are out for cleaning, now is the perfect time to remove the housing (specifically on microwave units) and blow out some of the dust and debris that may have collected over time.
 Dust coating the magnetron cooling fins of other parts can reduce the cooling of those parts and some air will restore them to peak cooling operation.
 Keep in mind, the air you use should be clean, dry and oil-free.
 If your shop’s air is dirty or has water or even oil, it’s best to use canned air.

 Parts running hot fail and fail more often and sooner then anyone would like.
 By taking the time to do a little spring cleaning now, you can help to ensure that your UV curing system is running smoothly all summer long.